 As discussed in Note 8, the Company leases its facility from 1895 Management, Ltd., a New York corporation controlled by an entity affiliated with the Company's chairman and major stockholder of the Company.
-Rent expense incurred under the operating lease was \$43,500 for each of the three month periods ended March 31, 2022 and 2021.
+Rent expense incurred under the operating lease was \$43,500 and \$87,000 for each of the three and six month periods ended June 30, 2022 and 2021.

 As discussed in Note 6, in November 2017, the Company entered into a research collaboration and license option agreement with Surface to identify and select antibodies against two target antigens, using the Company's proprietary technology as described in the agreement.
-J. Jeffrey Goater, a member of the Company's board of directors, served as the Chief Business Officer of Surface at that time, and currently serves as the Chairman of the Board of Surface.
-During the three months ended March 31, 2021, the Company recorded revenue related to this agreement of \$850,000, all of which was for an exclusive product license.
+J. Jeffrey Goater, a former member of the Company's board of directors, served as the Chief Business Officer of Surface at that time, and currently serves as the Chairman of the Board of Surface.
+During the three and six month periods ended June 30, 2022, the Company did not record any revenue related to its agreement with Surface.
+During the six months ended June 30, 2021, the Company recorded revenue related to this agreement of \$850,000, all of which was for an exclusive product license.
 This agreement will expire upon the latest of the expiration of both research programs and all evaluation and testing periods.